crossplane/docs/content/v1.14/concepts/composite-resource-definitions.md

 #### defaultCompositeDeletePolicy
 <!-- vale on -->
-The `defaultCompositeDeletePolicy` defines the default value for the claim's `compositeDeletePolicy` property if the user does not specify a value when the claim is created.
-The `compositeDeletePolicy` is used by the claim controller to specify the propagation policy when the controller deletes the associated composite.
+The `defaultCompositeDeletePolicy` defines the default value for the claim's `compositeDeletePolicy` property if the user doesn't specify a value when creating the claim.
+The claim controller uses the `compositeDeletePolicy` property to specify the propagation policy when deleting the associated composite.
-The `compositeDeletePolicy` does not apply to standalone composites that are created without claims.
+The `compositeDeletePolicy` doesn't apply to standalone composites that do not have associated claims.

-Using a `defaultCompositeDeletePolicy: Background` policy causes the CRD for the claim to be created with the default value `Background` for the `compositeDeletePolicy` property.
+Using a `defaultCompositeDeletePolicy: Background` policy causes the CRD for the claim to have the default value `Background` for the `compositeDeletePolicy` property.
-When a claim is deleted and has the `compositeDeletePolicy` property set to `Background` the claim controller deletes the composite resource using the propagation policy `background` and returns immediately, relying on Kubernetes to delete the remaining child objects, like managed resources, nested composites, secrets, etc.
+When a deleted claim has the `compositeDeletePolicy` property set to `Background` the claim controller deletes the composite resource using the propagation policy `background` and returns, relying on Kubernetes to delete the remaining child objects, like managed resources, nested composites, secrets, etc.

-Using `defaultCompositeDeletePolicy: Foreground` causes the CRD for the claim to be created with the `compositeDeletePolicy` default value `Foreground`.
-When a claim is deleted and has the `compositeDeletePolicy` property set to `Foreground` the controller deletes the associated composite using the propagation policy `foreground`.
-This causes Kubernetes to use foreground cascading deletion which ensures that all child resources are deleted before the parent resource is deleted.
+Using `defaultCompositeDeletePolicy: Foreground` causes the CRD for the claim to have the `compositeDeletePolicy` default value `Foreground`.
+When a deleted claim has the `compositeDeletePolicy` property set to `Foreground` the controller deletes the associated composite using the propagation policy `foreground`.
+This causes Kubernetes to use foreground cascading deletion which ensures that all child resources are deleted before the parent resource.
 Kubernetes deletes all the dependent objects before deleting the composite resource.
-The deletion of the claim suspends until the composite and all associated child resources have been deleted.
+The deletion of the claim suspends until the composite and all associated child resources are deleted.

-The user can override the `defaultCompositeDeletePolicy` when creating a claim by including the `spec.compositeDeletePolicy` attribute with either the `Background` or `Foreground` values.
+When creating a claim the user can override the `defaultCompositeDeletePolicy` by including the `spec.compositeDeletePolicy` property with either the `Background` or `Foreground` value.

 The default value is `defaultCompositeDeletePolicy: Background`.